bazel-contrib/publish-to-bcr/README.md

 1. [Configure](https://github.com/apps/publish-to-bcr) the app for:

    - Your ruleset repository.
    - A fork of [bazelbuild/bazel-central-registry](https://github.com/bazelbuild/bazel-central-registry).
-The fork can be in the same GitHub account as your ruleset _or_ in your personal account.
+The fork can be in the same GitHub account as your ruleset _or_ in the release author's personal account.

    _Note: Authors of rulesets under the `bazelbuild` org should add the app to their personal fork of `bazelbuild/bazel-central-registry`._